retro16/blastsdk/samples/blsmonitor/blsgen.md

     blsgen

-Burn monitor.bin on a cart or load it from your linker
+Burn monitor.gen on a cart or load it from your linker

 See README.md for usage